rish-16/Angelfire/README.md

 # Angelfire 👼🏻🔥
-Add custom context menus to any webpage element.
-Submission for NUSHackers OpenHack 2020.
+Add custom context menus to any webpage element

 ---

 ### What is it?

 > `Angelfire` lets you quickly build right-click-enabled context menus and drop-down menus for any element on your webpage.

+***Note**: This is my submission for NUSHackers OpenHack 2020.*

 ### Using Angelfire